-The Nepal Earthquake, 2015; Nepal Floods, 2014; Pakistan Floods, 2011; Chile Earthquake, 2010; —these devastating natural disasters reshaped landscapes and communities.
+The Nepal Earthquake, 2015; Nepal Floods, 2014; Pakistan Floods, 2011; Chile Earthquake, 2010; —these devastating disasters reshaped landscapes and communities.
 The most destructive impacts occurred instantly: lives were lost, homes destroyed and families displaced, but the secondary effects from rebuilding efforts can have far reaching impacts on communities for years to come.

 Earthquakes, flooding, cyclones and other hazards can directly affect the natural resources essential for sustaining livelihoods.
 Avalanches and landslides triggered by Nepal’s 2015 earthquake completely destroyed forests and farmlands, and the strength of the tremors shifted the source of fresh water in some areas.
 The cyclone that hit Fiji in 2016 left many communities homeless and in need of food and water.
 The Chile 2010 earthquake shifted rocks and sands in the mouths of rivers, limiting coastal fisheries and food supplies.